-I am the most published early punk rock photographer on the West Coast.
-I photographed people who later became world famous performers, writers, artists and others.
+I am the most published early punk rock photographer on the West Coast. ~ Jenny Lens, MFA.

 “Jenny Lens was not just one of the few photographers chronicling the early punk scene in both North America and London, she was also one of the few women working in a very male-dominated field.
 Her life is pretty fascinating and made up of the three acts usually associated with characters in movies and novels.”
 Adorama Camera.